Original tour captain Alun Wyn Jones given the all-clear to return to the British & Irish Lions

 “It’s remarkable really when you consider it’s just 18 days since he left us in Edinburgh‚” said Gatland.

-Earlier in the week Gatland poured cold water on the idea of a second consecutive match against South Africa A leaving the Bok brains scrambling to find a suitable opponent amid strict Covid-19 protocols.
+Earlier in the week Gatland poured cold water on the idea of a second consecutive match against SA A, leaving the Bok brains scrambling to find a suitable opponent amid strict Covid-19 protocols.

 The SA A side‚ or in this case a shadow Springbok team‚ will now more than likely play the Bulls in Cape Town as a curtain raiser to the Lions' clash with the Stormers on Saturday.